Purpose

 Notice

-The corresponding data in the materialized view log is cleared only after the materialized view is successfully refreshed.
+The data in the materialized view log will be purged only after the materialized view is successfully refreshed.

-IMMEDIATE: specifies that the corresponding entries in the materialized view log are cleared immediately after each refresh of the materialized view.
+IMMEDIATE: Indicates that the materialized view log is purged immediately after each refresh.
 The default value isSYNCHRONOUS.SYNCHRONOUS: Optional.
-Specifies that cleanup is performed synchronously.
+Indicates that the purge is performed synchronously.

 Notice

-Make sure that both START WITH datetime_expr and NEXT datetime_expr are set to future points in time, otherwise an error will occur.
+Make sure that the START WITH datetime_expr and NEXT datetime_expr expressions are set to future dates and times.
+Otherwise, an error will occur.

-We recommend that you use current_date to indicate the current time in the time zone.
-Here are some examples of the time expressions:
+We recommend that you use current_date to represent the current time in the current time zone.
+Here are some examples of time expressions:

-The following clause specifies to clear expired materialized view log records once every 10 seconds, starting from the current time.
+Purge expired materialized view log records every 10 seconds starting from the current time (

 Examples